waywardgeek/noelkdf/README.md

 This is my attempt at an efficient memory-hard key stretching algorithm based on scrypt.
 Various members of the community at password-hashing.net have contributed so generously to NoelKDF, that it is hard to claim as my own.
-The best ideas I've simply "borrowed".

 Features
 --------